-Correctional Deputy Trainee/Correctional Deputy I 3120 hours

-Correctional Deputy II 1040 hours only if they

-completed probation as a

-Deputy Sheriff

-Correctional Deputy Lateral 2080 hours All other classes in the Corrections Unit 2080 hours
+Correctional Deputy I 3120 hours Correctional Deputy II 1040 hours only if they completed probation as a Deputy Sheriff Correctional Deputy Lateral (External Agency) 2080 hours All other classes in the Corrections Unit 2080 hours

-Per Article VII, Section F below, once an employee satisfactorily completes three thousand one hundred and twenty (3,120) hours (not inclusive of overtime but inclusive of both their time as a Correctional Deputy Trainee and Correctional Deputy I) in paid status, or if the employee's probationary period is extended, upon successful completion of the extended initial probation, the employee will complete their probationary period and their classification will be changed to Correctional Deputy II.
+Per Article VII, Section F below, once a Correctional Deputy I satisfactorily completes three thousand one hundred and twenty (3,120) hours in paid status, or if the employee's probationary period is extended, upon successful completion of the extended initial probation, the employee will complete their probationary period and their classification will be changed to Correctional Deputy II.
 If this occurs, the employee has completed probation and there is no further probation as a Correctional Deputy II.